MagnoCarta/NearbyChatPPD/README.md

 - **BrokerFinal** – a [Vapor](https://vapor.codes) server application that will act as a message broker.
 - **PPDFinal** – a SwiftUI client application following the Model‑View‑ViewModel (MVVM) architecture.

+## Requirements overview

+The project implements the core features of a location‑based communication system:

+1. Synchronous messaging between online users via WebSocket connections.
+2. Asynchronous messaging for offline users using a shared message queue (Redis or in‑memory).
+3. Queued messages are delivered only when the recipient comes online.
+4. Each user manages a personal contact list.
+5. Users are instantiated with name, geographic coordinates and online status.
+6. A configurable radius limits which contacts can communicate in real time.
+7. Contacts are refreshed whenever someone enters the user’s radius.
+8. Location, status and radius can be updated at any time.
+9. Live chat is permitted only for contacts that are online and inside the radius.
+10. Offline or out‑of‑range contacts receive messages through the asynchronous queue.

+For a presentation‑style explanation of these points, see [presentation_script.md](presentation_script.md).

 ## SwiftUI project structure

 The `PPDFinal` target now contains dedicated folders for the MVVM pattern: